ozw1z5rd/PicoMite/README.md

 Change list from V5.07.00
 **********************************************************************************************************************
-PicoMite V5.07.08b7
+PicoMite V5.07.08b8

 SDK update to 1.5.1.
-Various bug fixes and addition of support for regular expressions, continous operation of PIO DMA
+Various bug fixes and addition of support for regular expressions, continous operation of PIO DMA and ADC DMA

 PicoMite V5.07.07